sulu/SuluContentBundle/UPGRADE.md

 ### DataMapperInterface changed

-The `DataMapperInterface` has changed to make the mapper easier to set localized and unlocalized data.
+The `DataMapperInterface` was changed to make it easier to set localized and unlocalized data:

 **Before**